alfarukky/tasklist/README.md

 ## TaskList webApp

-### This enable users to add a task delete a task, fiter through tasks and clear tasks.
+### This enable users to add a task delete a task, filter through tasks and as well  clear all tasks.